Women in the Legal Profession

 The deadline to submit the Scholarship Application and the required documentation is announced each year in the weekly e-Newsletter and on this web page.

 Our annual suit drive is always a huge success.
-We receive an enormous number of gently-used men’s and women’s suits, which are donated to the Salvation Army to assist economically disadvantaged men and women who are seeking employment.
-These suits will directly benefit various local programs of the St. Louis Salvation Army, including its Adult Rehabilitation Center.
-Thanks to the many area firms that donate to this very worthy cause.
+We receive an enormous number of gently-used men’s and women’s suits and other professional clothing which are then donated to Midwest Dress for Success to assist men and women who are seeking employment but might not have the funds necessary to purchase professional clothing.

 Listed below are news items, surveys and articles that you might find interesting as a woman in the legal profession.